Justin

 Hometown: Riverton, Ill

-Starting 37th, Allgaier raced his way to the front in short order, only to be hit with a pair of penalties that pushed him a lap down.
+In 2024, Allgaier earned his first NOAPS championship despite some misfortune in the championship race at Phoenix Raceway.
+Starting 37th after a crash in practice forced him to a backup car, Allgaier raced his way to the front in short order, only to be hit with a pair of penalties that pushed him a lap down.
 With time running out, Allgaier and Pohlman continued to move back through the field, utilizing strong restarts during NASCAR’s version of overtime to take the checkered flag in thrilling fashion in the second position.
-In so doing, Allgaier topped championship rivals Cole Custer, AJ Allmendinger and Austin Hill to secure the first championship of his NXS career.
-Allgaier has made 471 starts in NXS competition, earning the 25 victories alongside 153 top-five and 282 top-10 finishes.
-In 2024, Allgaier led 709 laps, which pushed him to 6.085 for his career.
+In so doing, Allgaier topped championship rivals Cole Custer, AJ Allmendinger and Austin Hill to secure the first championship of his NOAPS career.

 Crew Chief